 Writing and Communication Courses

 Newly redesigned – see what the buzz is all about!
 Provides an easy to follow and immersive approach to various writing genres.
 Students write a selection of essays including a research paper.
-Feedback on writing is provided by course evaluators prior to assignment submissions.
+Tutoring is included and feedback on writing is provided by our Writing Center prior to assignment submissions.
+3 credit hours.

 Get a working knowledge of college-level algebra and its applications.
 Learn about linear and quadratic equations, word problems, polynomials, and rational and radical equations.
 A common requirement for nearly all bachelor degrees, many students appreciated the free tutoring included with this course.